-Junior School
+Pre-Prep and Junior School

-The Junior School covers Years 1 to 4.
+The Pre-Prep covers Years 1 and 2 and Junior School Years 3 and 4.
 There are two parallel mixed-ability forms in Years 1 and 2 and four parallel mixed-ability forms in Years 3 and 4.
-The day is divided into nine lessons and eight lessons for Years 1 and 2.
+The day is divided into nine lessons for Years 3 and 4 and eight lessons for Years 1 and 2.

-Throughout the Junior School, all children are taught English, Mathematics, Science, History, Geography, Spanish, French, Computing, Music, Art and Design Technology, PSHE and Religious Education.
+Throughout the Pre-Prep and Junior School, all children are taught English, Mathematics, Science, History, Geography, Spanish, French, Computing, Music, Art and Design Technology, PSHE and Religious Education.
 The curriculum for each subject is broadly in line with national curriculum guidelines but is also supplemented with additional activities designed to stretch and challenge each of our pupils.
 The curriculum is based roughly on 80% of the national curriculum, with 20% being made up from other areas, eg ISEB curriculum etc.

-The Junior School builds on the solid foundation established by the Early Years Foundation Stage.
+The Pre-Prep and Junior School build on the solid foundation established by the Early Years Foundation Stage.
 Pupils are taught by subject specialist teachers in Computing, Music, French, Spanish, Physical Education and Games.
 The Head of Junior School joins Years 1 and 2 for 'Show and Tell' each week.

 In Year 4 the children are split into sets for Mathematics.
-The groups are split into an 'A' set, two parallel 'B' sets and a 'C' set.
+The groups are split into an 'A' set, parallel 'B' sets and a 'C' set.
 Lessons in English and Mathematics take place each day and are timetabled for the morning whenever possible.

-Pupils in the Junior School are encouraged to join co-curricular clubs, which include choir, craft, drama, Computing, Street Dancing, Lego Robotics and a wide variety of sports clubs.
+Pupils in the Junior School are encouraged to join co-curricular clubs, which include choir, craft, drama, computing, street dancing, Lego Robotics and a wide variety of sports clubs.
 Some children learn to play a range of musical instruments in individual lessons.

 Educational visits take place throughout the year to places of interest related to work in the classroom.

 Educational groups visit the School to enhance the teaching and learning about historical topics, such as the Romans and Vikings.
 There is an activity week in the summer term when the children experience a wide range of sporting and academic activities on and off site to enhance the curriculum.
-Year 4 spend two days and one night away during this week, experiencing camping and many other outdoor pursuits.
+Year 4 pupils spend two days and one night away during this week, experiencing camping and other outdoor pursuits.

-Years 1 and 2 perform a Nativity Play at the end of the autumn term and Years 3 and 4 take part in a

-Christmas Service at St Mary's Church in Chesham.
-In the spring term, Year 3 and Year 4 entertain parents with separate concerts/performances at the end of term.
+Years 1 and 2 perform a Nativity play at the end of the autumn term and Years 3 and 4 take part in a Christmas service at St Mary's Church in Chesham.
+In the spring term, Years 3 and Year 4 entertain parents with separate concerts/performances at the end of term.
 In the summer term there is a Parents' Day concert and Open Classrooms for Years 1 and 2.